sccn/EEGDash/README.md

 ### AWS S3

+Coming soon...

 ### EEG-Dash API

+Coming soon...

 ## Education

 We organize workshops and educational events to foster cross-cultural education and student training, offering both online and in-person opportunities in collaboration with US and Israeli partners.
+There is no event planned for 2024.
+Events for 2025 will be advertised on the EEGLABNEWS list so make sure to [subscribe](https://sccn.ucsd.edu/mailman/listinfo/eeglabnews).

 ## About EEG-DaSh